Lisbon City Guide

 Brunch

-• Chef Nino: We sat outside and enjoyed our bite to eat in the mild Lisbon weather.
+• Chef Nino (LX Factory): We sat outside and enjoyed our bite to eat in the mild Lisbon weather.

 • Augusto Lisboa PT: Start your day right with a delicious brunch at this charming spot.
 Their menu offers a variety of sweet and savoury options,serving savoury toasts, banana bread & salads, plus coffee and juice as part of their brunch set menu.